BharathxD/OptimizeX/README.md

 AWS
 NextAuth

+## License

+Licensed under the [MIT](https://opensource.org/license/mit/) license.

 ## Contact

-For any inquiries or feedback, please contact [us](BharathxxD@gmail.com) or open an issue in the repository.
+For any inquiries or feedback, please [contact us](BharathxxD@gmail.com) or open an issue in the repository.